kartik0920/DSA-2.0/README.md

 ### Dependencies

-- Requires only C++ compiler and IDE like Vs code.
+- Requires only C++ compiler and IDE like Vs code-editor.

 ### Executing program